jagumiel/Cypress-PSoC4/README.md

 This example was made to learn how to read from input pins.
 In this scenario we use the on-board switch.
 Additionally, the intention is to work with the schematics, adding new components  and configuring them.
 The program function is to read the input value and assigning it to a led, which is the output, as in the first example.
 All of this is made by software.

 ## Lesson 3: Interrupts
+This project demonstrates the usage of interrupts on the Cypress PSoC4 platform.
+It toggles an LED state whenever a switch (SW2) interrupt is triggered.
+The interrupt service routine (ISR) Pin_SW2_Handler is triggered whenever the switch (SW2) is pressed.
+Modify the ISR function Pin_SW2_Handler to perform additional actions if required.
 ## Lesson 4: Hardware Pins
 ## Lesson 5: Toggle Flip-Flop
 ## Lesson 6: Basic Counter
 ## Lesson 7: Timer, Counter and PWM Component
+This project features a counter that counts down from 2 to 0.
+To change the LED state, the switch needs to be pressed three times.
+Each time the switch is pressed, the LED toggles its state.When the counter reaches 0, it triggers an interrupt, which toggles the LED state.
 ## Lesson 8: Pulse Width-Modulator
+This project demonstrates Pulse Width Modulation (PWM) control using the Cypress PSoC4 platform.
+The PWM signal is generated to control an output with varying duty cycles.
+The program initializes a PWM component and gradually increases the duty cycle of the PWM signal from 0% to 95% with a step of 50 every 50 milliseconds.
+Once the duty cycle reaches 95%, it resets back to 0% and repeats the cycle.
 ## Lesson 9: Timer
 ## Lesson 10: I2C Receive
 ## Lesson 11: I2C Transmit